GoodJobAlex/Minecraft_more_movements/README.md

 # Feature Description:
 **Wall run**-> jump while there is at least one wall on the side of you, or jump into a wall and be given 0.5 seconds of wall run.
 You can jump off of a wall and start another wall run, while your verticle motion is above -0.7 (changeable in the raycast/wallrun_test file)
 **Wall jump**-> jump while wall run. (you are able to jump back and forth between walls).
 **Vaulting**-> sprint toward an obstacle of 1 block high and vault over it automatically.
-But be aware you won't be able to go up stairs like this, and different reactions have been implemented for long obstacle and one block obstacles (changeable by deleting line).
+But be aware you won't be able to go up stairs like this, becuase that would be too broken.
 **Climb up chains and end rods**
 **Ledge grab**-> when the player is not on the ground the are able to ledge grab once by sneaking while looking at a block with no blocks on top of it.
 **Slide down walls**-> while falling you can look toward a wall and sneaking to slide down a wall.